TomJHKR/netherite-pickaxe/README.md

 The name comes from the git method used in searching logs [Docs](https://git-scm.com/book/en/v2/Git-Tools-Searching), being that the idea of this is to search git repos extensively, it is more of a netherite pickaxe.

-This can also be used to search files in a normal repository, using the --not-repo flag set.
+This can also be used to search files in a normal directory thats not a git folder, using the --not-repo flag set.

 ## Installation